 Saskatchewan Resources for Sexual Diversity

-Saskatchewan Resources for Sexual Diversity (SRSD) is a website developed by the Special Collections Department of the University of Saskatchewan Library with the support of many interested individuals and institutions.
+Saskatchewan Resources for Sexual and Gender Diversity is a website developed and maintained by the University of Saskatchewan Archives & Special Collections of the University of Saskatchewan Library with the support of many interested individuals and institutions.
 Our generous contributors are listed in the Credits section.
 The project seeks, in as many formats as possible, to provide access to and information about resources concerning sexual and gender diversity issues.
 Visitors exploring the site will discover video clips, audio files, finding aids to manuscript collections, personal memoirs, chronologies, links to web resources, journal indexes and bibliographies.

-The site’s particular focus is material relating to the experience of members of the lesbian, gay, and transgender communities in Saskatchewan.
+The site’s particular focus is material relating to the experience of members of the lesbian, gay, bisexual and trans communities in Saskatchewan.
 Most of the physical resources can be found at participating Saskatchewan libraries and archives.

 Of potential interest to researchers are the three fully searchable resources hosted by the U of S Library listed below: